huggingface/dataset-viewer/services/worker/README.md

 - `WORKER_CONTENT_MAX_BYTES`: the maximum size in bytes of the response content computed by a worker (to prevent returning big responses in the REST API).
 Defaults to `10_000_000`.
 - `WORKER_HEARTBEAT_INTERVAL_SECONDS`: the time interval between two heartbeats.
 Each heartbeat updates the job "last_heartbeat" field in the queue.
 Defaults to `60` (1 minute).
+- `WORKER_JOB_TYPES_BLOCKED`: comma-separated list of job types that will not be processed, e.g. "/config-names,dataset-split-names".
+If empty, no job type is blocked.
+Defaults to empty.
 - `WORKER_JOB_TYPES_ONLY`: comma-separated list of the non-blocked job types to process, e.g. "/config-names,dataset-split-names".
 If empty, the worker processes all the non-blocked jobs.
 Defaults to empty.
 - `WORKER_KILL_ZOMBIES_INTERVAL_SECONDS`: the time interval at which the worker looks for zombie jobs to kill them.
 Defaults to `600` (10 minutes).
 - `WORKER_MAX_DISK_USAGE_PCT`: maximum disk usage of every storage disk in the list (in percentage) to allow a job to start.
 Set to 0 to disable the test.
 Defaults to 90.